meticalabs/metica-unity-sdk/README.md

 });
 ```

-You can also pass an instance of `SdkConfig`, if you want to have greater control over the SDK's operations.
+You can pass an instance of `SdkConfig`, if you want to have greater control over the SDK's operations.
 ```csharp
 var config = SdkConfig.Default();
 config.logLevel = LogLevel.Off;